 Finally, Iroha is the only ledger that has a robust permission system, allowing permissions to be set for all commands, queries, and joining of the network.

 |||Yet Another Consensus|

 1.5.
 How to create applications around Iroha?¶

 In order to bring the power of blockchain into your application, you should think first of how it is going to interface with Iroha peers.
-A good start is to check Core Concepts section, explaining what exactly is a transaction and query, and how users of your application are supposed to interact with it.
+A good start is to check Before we start section, explaining what exactly is a transaction and query, and how users of your application are supposed to interact with it.